casanchez25/house_price_pediction/README.md

 # house_price_pediction
-House price prediction based on features

-This is an implementation of Neuronal Network and GB Regressor for House Pricing Predictions
+House price prediction based on categorical and numerical features This is an implementation of Neuronal Network and GB Regressor for House Pricing Predictions